ifranc-r/SimpleMix/README.md

 **SimpleMix is a lightweight, open-source tool** to quickly **create** a continuous **mix from multiple audio tracks** — directly in your browser.

-1. Choose your 🎵Tracks
-2. Arrange it & Crossfade
-3. get our YourMix.wav (Listen & Download)

 ---

 ## Tutorial